 For more information, visit the Biological Sciences website and the Medical School website:

 Trinity has five teaching Fellows in Medical Sciences, who variously supervise and direct studies of Trinity students during their preclinical and clinical courses.
 We support a broadening of experience through summer research experience and travel related to medical studies.

 Dr Catherine Aiken

-Rebecca Fitzgerald is Professor of Cancer Prevention at the MRC Cancer Unit.
-Her laboratory investigates the cell and molecular biology of the earliest steps of cancer development with particular emphasis on how this knowledge can be applied to novel methods for early detection of cancer of the oesophagus and stomach http://www.mrc-cu.cam.ac.uk/research/rebecca-fitzgerald
+Rebecca Fitzgerald OBE FMedSci is Professor of Cancer Prevention and Director of the Early Cancer Institute.
+Her laboratory investigates the cell and molecular biology of the earliest steps of cancer development with particular emphasis on how this knowledge can be applied to novel methods for early detection of cancer of the oesophagus and stomach.

 Professor Rebecca Fitzgerald

 Richard Hayward is a University Associate Professor in Microbiology in the Department of Pathology.
 His laboratory investigates the molecular basis of interactions between pathogenic bacteria and their mammalian host cells, with particular emphasis of the human pathogen Chlamydia trachomatis.